Ready to talk about your DBaaS needs? Meet with us. Win a Tesla.* .

-Web3: What is It?Sign Up for Astra DB
+What is Web3: An Introduction to the Future of Decentralized InternetSign Up for Astra DB

-Web3 is the name given to the concept of a decentralized internet, based around the shared ledger systems used by cryptocurrencies like Bitcoin and Ether and utilizing blockchain technology.
+Web3 is the name given to the concept of a decentralized internet, based around the shared ledger systems used by cryptocurrencies like Bitcoin and Ether and utilizing .
+While Web3’s current form is a bit anomalous, its purpose is fairly easy to understand: to give the executive power and decision making privileges of the internet to the users instead of the corporations and monopolies that currently hold said powers.

-The Phases of the Internet: Web1 & Web2
+The Evolution of the Internet: Web1 & Web2

 Why do I Keep Hearing About Web3?

 The recent influx of discussion surrounding Web3 and its possibilities are a result of the usual hype and marketing, although its boom in popularity and coverage does signal the vast opportunities of the platform in numerous spaces.
-Web3 has a lot of energy, capital, and talent coursing through its veins at the current moment, with major venture capital firms injected billions of dollars into crypto-related projects as of last year and huge tech companies like Reddit and Twitter have started developing their own Web3 projects in house.
+Web3 has a lot of energy, capital, and talent coursing through its veins at the current moment, with major venture capital firms injected billions of dollars into crypto-related projects as of last year and huge tech companies like and have started developing their own Web3 projects in house.
 The possibilities of Web3 have been attracting a large swath of talent as well.
-Tech workers with high-level jobs in huge companies are quitting their positions to pursue creating their own within the space of Web3.
-Essentially, the reason you keep hearing about Web3 is because a lot of people who are intrinsically tethered to the internet as a revenue-generating and creative space are talking about it, which in turn pushes the discussion of its implementation to the front page of a lot of people’s timelines.
+Tech workers with high-level jobs in huge companies are Essentially, the reason you keep hearing about Web3 is because a lot of people who are intrinsically tethered to the internet as a revenue-generating and creative space are talking about it, which in turn pushes the discussion of its implementation to the front page of a lot of people's timelines.

 What Does a Web3 Internet Look Like?